Levi Strauss (LEVI) Stock Declines While Market Improves: Some Information for Investors

-The investment community will be closely monitoring the performance of Levi Strauss in its forthcoming earnings report.
-It is anticipated that the company will report an EPS of $0.13, marking a 18.75% fall compared to the same quarter of the previous year.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.37 billion, down 5.23% from the prior-year quarter.
+The investment community will be paying close attention to the earnings performance of Levi Strauss in its upcoming release.
+The company's earnings per share (EPS) are projected to be $0.13, reflecting a 18.75% decrease from the same quarter last year.
+Meanwhile, the latest consensus estimate predicts the revenue to be $1.37 billion, indicating a 5.23% decrease compared to the same quarter of the previous year.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $1.23 per share and revenue of $5.97 billion, which would represent changes of -1.6% and -6.11%, respectively, from the prior year.
+Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $1.23 per share and revenue of $5.97 billion.
+These totals would mark changes of -1.6% and -6.11%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for Levi Strauss.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Levi Strauss.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
-Levi Strauss is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has remained unchanged.
+As of now, Levi Strauss holds a Zacks Rank of #3 (Hold).

-Digging into valuation, Levi Strauss currently has a Forward P/E ratio of 14.67.
-This expresses a discount compared to the average Forward P/E of 16.6 of its industry.
+In terms of valuation, Levi Strauss is presently being traded at a Forward P/E ratio of 13.87.
+This represents a discount compared to its industry's average Forward P/E of 16.45.

-It is also worth noting that LEVI currently has a PEG ratio of 1.7.
-The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
-Retail - Apparel and Shoes stocks are, on average, holding a PEG ratio of 1.93 based on yesterday's closing prices.
+It is also worth noting that LEVI currently has a PEG ratio of 1.61.
+The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
+By the end of yesterday's trading, the Retail - Apparel and Shoes industry had an average PEG ratio of 1.95.

 The Retail - Apparel and Shoes industry is part of the Retail-Wholesale sector.
-Currently, this industry holds a Zacks Industry Rank of 157, positioning it in the bottom 37% of all 250+ industries.
+This group has a Zacks Industry Rank of 160, putting it in the bottom 35% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report